 CONSEQUENCES OF INAPPROPRIATE BEHAVIOUR

-When faced with inappropriate behaviour by a child, a parent, a staff member or an adult in relation to our Summer camps, we apply a three-step intervention process.
+When faced with inappropriate behaviour by a child, a parent, a staff member or an adult, we apply a three-step intervention process.

 Carrefour francophone reserves the right to apply Step 3 measures immediately in extreme cases.